Drugs that Can Kill You in 5 Minutes

 But when used in excess, the immediate effects of heroin build up and often result in respiratory failure.
-This means the body quite literally forgets to breathe and deprives itself of oxygen—eventually killing the user.
+This means the body quite literally forgets to breathe and deprives itself of oxygen eventually killing the user.
 Government officials warn of various strains of brown sugar and other opiates that may cause overdose, their is no “safe” level of unprescribed opiates since drugs like fentanyl and carfentanil could be cut into the drugs and are highly lethal.

 The effect of alcoholic beverages is directly related to the amount consumed.
 Through a process called “metabolizing,” your liver does its best to eliminate the toxic alcohol from your blood, but it can only handle so much.
 The excess alcohol is left to circulate throughout the body.